-Okay, it isn’t red, doesn’t have pickup covers, swaps a mahogany neck for a maple one, and has dot inlays.
+It isn’t red, doesn’t have pickup covers, swaps a mahogany neck for a maple one, and has dot inlays.
 But besides those, the SG Faded is an SG through and through.
 Lightweight, comfortable to play and built for tearing into distorted chords while galloping on stage, the made-in-America guitar looks ready to rock ’n’ roll.
-And we’ll salute it for that.
+We’ll salute it for that.

-The Gibson 490R/T Alnico 2 humbucker set here is modeled after original PAF models, but offers more midrange than those classic units.
-Although one of the highlights of these humbuckers is their four-conductor wiring that enables them to be easily coil-split, the SG Faded doesn’t come stock with that feature, strangely enough.
+The Gibson 490R/T Alnico II humbucker set here is modeled after original PAF models, but offers more midrange than those classic units.
+Although one of the highlights of these humbuckers is the four-conductor wiring that enables them to be easily coil-split, the SG Faded doesn’t come stock with that feature, strangely enough.

 A SlimTaper set neck, 12-inch fretboard radius, 24.75-inch scale and Tune-o-matic bridge ensure the SG Faded retains its core ‘Gibson-ness.’
 The guitar remains a solid beast of an instrument that’s better suited for ‘fire and forget’ players who don’t want to tinker too much with their tone—because it’s already there.

 It’s almost double the price of the SE Standard 24, but is it worth it?
-Well, if you’d rather shell out a little more for a made-in-America instrument—as opposed to the Korea-made SE—then you shouldn’t look past the cheapest of the lot, the S2 Standard 24 Satin.
+Well, if you’d rather shell out a little more for a made-in-America PRS—as opposed to the Korea-made SE—then you shouldn’t look past the cheapest model, the S2 Standard 24 Satin.
 Everything else about the guitar is classic PRS: comfortable, modern and suitable for every genre out there.

 - Built in PRS’ Maryland factory

 - Sleek, satin finish in three sober colors

 - One of the more versatile guitars in the market today

 - PRS’ own 85/15 “S” humbuckers that are high-output, articulate and fat